A look at James Anderson’s record and where he stands among England greats

 Anderson matched Cook’s caps total at Lord’s last week.
 He now has 105 wickets at HQ, one of only three bowlers along with Sri Lanka spinners Muttiah Muralitharan and Rangana Herath to reach three figures at a single venue – Broad is five away from joining him in that category at Lord’s.

 He also has 64 at Trent Bridge a ground where he averages under 20 and which will host the first Test of the late-summer series against India.
-At Edgbaston, venue for the second Test against New Zealand on Thursday and his first chance to set the caps record outright, he has 44 wickets at 22.02 in 11 Tests.
+At Edgbaston, he has 44 wickets at 22.02 in 11 Tests.

 Beyond Cook, only six other Test cricketers have more caps than Anderson.
 Sachin Tendulkar’s 200 for India will be out of reach but former Australia captains Steve Waugh and Ricky Ponting share second place on 168, surely within range for Anderson.
 Jacques Kallis played 166 Tests, with 164 apiece for Shivnarine Chanderpaul and Rahul Dravid.